-According to the proposed grid, the highest value for the common ground is 6, when the common ground is based on shared experience from the past, when the situation implements a top-down process and when the common knowledge is based on implicit common knowledge.
-For instance, co-workers, who work together from several years on a common project, and know what the other knows about this project, induce the maximum value of common ground.
+According to the proposed grid, the highest value for the common ground is 6, when the common ground is based on shared experience from the past, when the situation implements a top-down process, and when the common knowledge is based on implicit common knowledge.
+For instance, co-workers who work together for several years on a common project, and know what the other knows about this project, induce the maximum value of common ground.
 Conversely, the lowest value can be 0; therefore, no common ground is present.
-A low value can be identified, for instance if strangers walk in a street, and hear a strange noise, it could induce a value of 3 (one in each 3 categories), or 2 if the strangers are tourists from different countries for instance (explicit common cultural knowledge is then rated as 0).
+A low value can be identified, for instance if strangers walk in a street, and hear a strange noise, it could induce a value of 3 (one in each three categories), or two if the strangers are tourists from different countries for instance (explicit common cultural knowledge is then rated as 0).

-The methodology proposed here is to identify the different factors present in the social interaction dynamics in a VR application (Figure \ref{fig:comVR}).
-The use of the common ground evaluation grid (Table \ref{Fig1}) could allow to estimate the strength of the common ground, then better understand the link between participants and the social interaction dynamics that occurs.
+The proposed methodology aims to identify the various factors influencing social interaction dynamics in a VR application (Figure \ref{fig:comVR}).
+The use of the common ground evaluation grid (Table \ref{Fig1}) allows for the estimation of the strength of the common ground, and a better understanding of the link between participants and the social interaction dynamics that occur.
 We propose to name this methodology the \textbf{Koinos Method}.
 The term Koinos (\foreignlanguage{greek}{κοινός}) is derived from ancient Greek, signifying “common”, “shared” or “collective”.
 In the context of this methodology, Koinos represents the underlying principles of shared understanding, collaborative interaction, and collective experience; elements that are central to the dynamics of social interaction in VR.